 In StockEdge, there are ready-made bullish as well as bearish swing trading strategies as shown below:

-After clicking on any of the above strategies, traders will get a list of stocks that they can use for entering a position for swing trading:
+After clicking on any of the bullish or bearish strategies, traders will get a list of strategies that they can use for entering a position for swing trading:

 Bottomline